FelHa/services-rest-api/README.md

 # services-rest-api

 Rest API template with Node.js, Express and and MongoDB with Mongoose.
-Featuring authentication, user management and rental of services.
+Featuring authentication, user management and subscription of services.

 Endpunkte: